Language selection

 Through a comprehensive review of a facility’s existing electrical service, spare capacity, and demand profile, infrastructure readiness assessments can help fleets plan for the procurement and installation of electric vehicle chargers.

-Greening Government Fleets best practices
+Greening Government Fleets – A helpful guide to understanding best practices

 Page details